Majjhima Nikāya 94

 So anattantapo aparantapo diṭṭheva dhamme nicchāto nibbuto sītībhūto sukhappaṭisaṁvedī brahmabhūtena attanā viharati.

-They live without wishes in the present life, extinguished, cooled, experiencing bliss, with self become divine.
+They live without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine.

 Imesaṁ, brāhmaṇa, catunnaṁ puggalānaṁ katamo te puggalo cittaṁ ārādhetī”ti?